 Breast Lift Risks and Complications

-Patient safety is of the upmost importance at The Aesthetic Surgery Center.
-Dr. Gill’s breast lift techniques are widely considered to be safe and satisfying procedures.
-Using a combination of meticulous, cutting-edge incisions, and traditional techniques, Dr. Gill has provided hundreds of women with safe and satisfying Mastopexy results.
+Patient safety is of the utmost importance at The Aesthetic Surgery Center.
+Dr. Holmes’s breast lift techniques are widely considered to be safe and satisfying procedures.
+Using a combination of meticulous, cutting-edge incisions, and traditional techniques, Dr. Holmes has provided numerous women with safe and satisfying Mastopexy results.

-Since the breast lift is an invasive procedure, however, there is always the small risk for complications to arise.
+Since the breast lift is an invasive procedure, however, there is always a small risk for complications to arise.
 Patients should understand there is always a small, although rare, chance for excessive bleeding, infection, scarring, poor wound healing, permanent nipple numbness, and breast asymmetry.
-To avoid complications, patients are encouraged to use only an experienced breast lift surgeon, such as Dr. Gill at the Aesthetic Surgery Center.
+To avoid complications, patients are encouraged to use only experienced breast lift surgeons, such as Dr. Holmes at the Aesthetic Surgery Center.

-If you have any questions about the breast lift procedures at the Aesthetic Surgery Center, or would like to schedule a consultation appointment with Dr. Gill, contact our Naples, Florida office at 239.594.9100.
+If you have any questions about these procedures at the Aesthetic Surgery Center or would like to schedule a breast lift consultation appointment with Dr. Holmes, contact our Naples, Florida office at 239.594.9100.

 Breast Lift FAQs

-Depending on the type of breast lift performed, and the extent of correction, Dr. Gill’s breast lift procedure will take between two and three hours to perform.
+Depending on the type of breast lift performed, and the extent of correction, a breast lift procedure will take between two and three hours to perform.

 The recovery period after a breast lift will take about a week.
 Swelling and bruising are also common over the first few weeks.

 Most patients feel well enough to return to work in one week, while exercise should be postponed for four weeks.